-If you’re here, you are probably wondering how to start a blog?
+If you’re here, you are probably wondering how to start a self hosted blog?
 You’ve come to the right place!
-Today I am sharing with you a step by step guide on how to start a blog successfully with wordpress!
-Starting a new blog can feel overwhelming because it seems like there is so many steps!
+Today I am sharing with you a step by step guide on how to start a self hosted blog successfully with wordpress!
+Starting a blog can feel overwhelming because it seems like there are so many steps!
 PLUS, everyone talks about how complicated WordPress is, but I promise it’s easier than it looks!
 I started my first blog in 2017 and since then, I have been able to turn it into my full time job!
 SO CAN YOU!
 If you are wanting to start a hobby blog, I can help with that too!

 Disclaimer: Affiliate links are used.
 Read my full disclosure here.

-When creating your blog there’s THREE things that are PRETTY MAJOR.
+When starting your self hosted blog there’s THREE things that are PRETTY MAJOR.
 I like to call it, The Who?
 What?
 Where?
-In simple; Your blog’s focus, domain name and where you are going to host your blog.
+In simple; Your blog’s focus, domain name and where you are going to self host your blog.

 When I first started my blog I didn’t start off on the right foot which caused headaches later on.
 Today I am going to make sure you start on the right foot so you don’t have those headaches such as transferring your website when you realize the platform you started on is too limited.

 The first step of starting a blog is figuring out what your blog is about.
 Let’s start with your topic or niche.
 WHAT are you going to blog about?
 This always creates sticky feet for bloggers.
 They think too much about what they are supposed to be blogging about that they never start their blog.
 Thoughts like: What if this niche doesn’t make money?
 What if no one reads my content or cares about this topic?
 Listen, I get you want to make money and here’s a tip, YOU CAN make money with any niche if you get creative and step out of your comfort zone.
 Here’s another tip, ditch your negative mindsets because they are holding you back!